Endowment Management Policy

 Purpose

-The University receives Endowment funding from Donors for a variety of purposes including student awards, scholarships, bursaries, and program enrichment.
-The University is charged with investing Endowment funds in order to maximize the benefit to both current and future beneficiaries.
-The purpose of this Policy is to outline the objectives and principles by which the University’s trust and Endowment funds are established, administered and disbursed.
+Ontario Tech University receives endowment funding from Donors for purposes including student awards, scholarships, bursaries, and program enrichment.
+The Board may also make allocations at its discretion to existing endowment funds or to establish new Board restricted endowment funds.
+The University is charged with investing endowment funds in order to maximize the benefit to both current and future beneficiaries.
+The purpose of this Policy is to outline the objectives and principles by which the University’s endowment funds are established, administered and disbursed.

 Definitions

-“Donor” means a person, foundation, or corporation that makes a Gift that is eligible for a donation receipt.
+“Donor” means a person, foundation, or organization that makes a Gift that is eligible for a donation receipt.

-“Endowed Fund” means a principal sum, set aside permanently and invested by the University with only the income (all or a portion thereof) used to support specific programs or projects, often based on Donor direction.
+“Endowed Fund” means a principal or capital sum and subsequent capital contributions, set aside permanently and invested by the University with only the income (all or a portion thereof) disbursed to support specific programs or projects, often based on donor direction in accordance with the Endowment Fund Agreement or terms of reference for the Endowed Fund.

 “Endowment” means the total value of the University’s Endowed Funds.
-The Endowment is made up of individual Endowment Principal Accounts each representing the original value of the donation and additions made for inflation and other capitalized amounts.
+The Endowment is the sum of individual Endowed Funds, each representing the original value of the donation and additions made for inflation and other capitalized amounts as directed.

-“Endowed Fund Agreement” means a document describing the name, purpose, funding and administration of an Endowed Fund, normally signed by the Donor and the University.
+“Endowed Fund Agreement” or “Gift Agreement” means a document establishing the Endowed Fund and describing the name, purpose, funding and administration of an Endowed Fund, normally signed by the Donor and the University.

-“Stabilization Fund” means the fund established to smooth the year over year to smooth the year over year fluctuations in earnings, as well as provide a reserve to be used when the Endowment fund does not earn sufficient income to cover the approved spending amounts.
+“Stabilization Fund” means the fund established to smooth the year over year fluctuations in earnings by providing a reserve to be used when the Endowment Fund does not earn sufficient income to cover approved annual spending amounts.
+The Stabilization Fund holds cumulative net investment returns above those allocated for spending and capital preservation.

 Scope and authority